We start with waistbands, but the technique is the same for collar stands/bands, and extended sleeve cuffs.

 Three options:

-- Allow time and wearing to shape your waistband to fit your body (easiest and works well for most bodies).
+- Allow time and wearing to shape your waistband to fit your body (easiest and works adequately for most bodies).

-- Determine the finished shape and create a curved pattern (advanced pattern work but well within most peoples’ abilities).
+- Determine the finished shape and create a curved pattern (advanced pattern work, well within most peoples’ abilities).

 These sets I created are no longer available, but the info is provided here, as are the instructions for customizing a template that fits your body.